P-Bharti/QuickMacro/README.md

 ```
 ## Usage
 QuickMacro provides a command-line interface (CLI) to record and playback actions.
-It is reccomended to save the command such that it runs via a hotkey of your design in your system settings
+It is recommended to save the command such that it runs via a hotkey of your design in your system settings. (so a hotkey to record and a hotkey to play)

 ## Global Arguments
 | Argument | Type | Default | Description |